AdaCore/gnatstudio/docs/users_guide/extending.rst

   Used to handle prompts from the connection tool other than for username, password or passphrase.
-The :file:`auto_answer` attribute selects whether GPS provides an answer to this prompt or asks the user.
+The :file:`auto_answer` attribute selects whether GNAT Studio provides an answer to this prompt or asks the user.
 If :command:`true`, a :file:`<answer>` child is required.
-Its value is the answer to be supplied by GPS.
+Its value is the answer to be supplied by GNAT Studio.
 If :command:`false`, a :file:`<question>` child is required.
-Its value is used by GPS to ask the user a question.
+Its value is used by GNAT Studio to ask the user a question.
 Provide this child once for every prompt that must be handled.

 .. _Defining_a_shell: